In 2020, life as we knew it came to an abrupt halt.

 “That’s all it took.
 After that consultation it was like, ‘This is where I’m supposed to be.’”

-Dr. Mondschein and the team at Provision explained to Leslie that both traditional radiation and proton therapy would be effective in attacking the cancer cells.
+The proton-experienced doctor explained to Leslie that both traditional radiation and proton therapy would be effective in attacking the cancer cells.
 However, by avoiding unnecessary radiation to her heart and lungs, she would have a lower risk of complications down the road.

 “I wanted to do everything I could because I have a lot of time left here.
 Years from now, I don’t want to end up having damage where we beat the breast cancer, but then from treatment, I got something else.”